luizfernandomeier/hangpy/README.md

 # Stopping the server

-It is possible to use the function 'stop' available on the 'ServerService' class.
+It is possible to use the function `stop` available on the `ServerService` class.

-When the HangPy server is signaled to stop, it will wait for the jobs that are running on that instance to end, without catching any new tasks from the queue.
+When the HangPy server is signaled to stop, it will wait for the jobs that are running on that instance to end, without fetching any new tasks from the queue.

 # Creating jobs

-In order to create a job that can be executed by HangPy, it is necessary to create a class that inherits from 'JobActivityBase'
+In order to create a job that can be executed by HangPy, it is necessary to create a class that inherits from `JobActivityBase`

-It is necessary to override the function 'action', placing the commands to be executed inside.
+It is necessary to override the function `action`, placing the commands to be executed inside.

 The code snippet below shows the scheduling of a simple job.

-Suppose that exists a module named 'job_delay', containing the following class:
+Suppose that exists a module named `job_delay`, containing the following class:

 ```python
 import hangpy